The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

-The Research Centre for Energy Management (RCEM) at ESCP Europe is pleased to announce its upcoming event 'Upstream Oil and Gas Contracts & Fiscal Regimes', led by Guest Speaker Daniel Dumas of the International Monetary Fund (IMF).
+The Energy Management Centre (EMC) at ESCP Europe is pleased to announce its upcoming event 'Upstream Oil and Gas Contracts & Fiscal Regimes', led by Guest Speaker Daniel Dumas of the International Monetary Fund (IMF).

 The event will take place at ESCP Europe's London campus on Thursday, 14th November from 16:00 until 19:00, followed by a drinks reception.

-The Research Centre for Energy Management (RCEM) at ESCP Europe is delighted to announce that the brochure for our specialised Master in Energy Management (MEM) is available to download now!
+The Energy Management Centre (EMC) at ESCP Europe is delighted to announce that the brochure for our specialised Master in Energy Management (MEM) is available to download now!

 The Master in Energy Management is a one-year, full-time postgraduate programme for those aiming towards a career in the energy sector.
 Taught in English at our London and Paris campuses, it is delivered by a world renowned faculty and specially selected industry practitioners.